SAP/ownid-developer-tutorial/src/server-sdk.md

 ## Server configuration

+Setting the configuration is relevant only if you implement the SDK or host the docker container yourself.
+When OwnID host the server, you have nothing to do.

+When implementing the server SDK, the configuration is taken from appsettings.json or you can also set any parameter as an environment variable.
+Setting the parameters in appsettings.json can be either manually or using the configuration tool that will guide you per parameter.

+When your server is running in a docker container, you have to set the configuration in Yaml file.

+The table explain the parameters you have to include in the configuration (whether it is appsettings.json or the Yaml file).

 | Parameter Name | Type | Value Example | Comments |
 |:-:|:-:|:-:|:-:|
 | callback_url | string | "https://<client-name>.ownid.com" |  |